alexanderrich/exploration_consumption/doc/journal/paper.md

 taking part in the study, which lasted approximately one hour, and received a performance-based bonus of up to $5.
 All but one participant received a bonus of
 $5, with the remaining participant receiving $4.4.
 The experiment was approved by the Institutional Review Board at New York University.
+Participants who failed a post-instructions questionnaire more than twice were excluded from further analyses.
+Ten participants were excluded in this manner.

 ### Design and procedure.